reph0t/CTF/OverTheWire/Bandit/Levels/Level_18-19.md

 `ssh, ls, cat`

+### What is Non-Interactive SSH?

+The main goal of this level is to teach you how to execute `non-interactive SSH` commands and retrieve information from a restricted environment.
+Here’s why these skills are useful:

+`Non-Interactive SSH Session`: Normally, SSH is used to open an interactive session on a remote server.
+However, in cases where login is restricted, as in this level, SSH can still be used to run single commands remotely.
+This lets you retrieve information even without full login access.

+`Bypassing Login Restrictions`: The `.bashrc` file on this level’s server is modified to immediately close connections, simulating environments where interactive access is restricted.
+By using SSH to run commands directly, you can work around these restrictions.

+`Efficient Remote Command Execution`: Running a command remotely without an interactive session is a common technique for retrieving logs, checking statuses, and automating tasks on remote servers.
+This approach can save time and reduce the need for full access in automation or systems management.

 ### WALKTHROUGH

 When trying to log in to bandit18, you may notice that the connection is immediately terminated upon login.